 Dutch Research Agenda – SDG Interactions and Policy Interventions in Developing Countries

 This call for proposals addresses knowledge institutions and other interested parties to participate in research projects focusing on SDG interactions and policy interventions in developing countries.
 The consortia to be formed will work in an inter- and transdisciplinary manner, internationally and across the entire knowledge chain.
+Deadline for preliminary application is now postponed till September 15, 2020.

 Inclusive global development is a “wicked problem”.
 Insecurities, opposing values, changing conditions and mutual dependencies may complicate the pursuit of coherent solutions; partial solutions in one sector may evoke new challenges elsewhere.
 The SDG goals therefore have to be addressed comprehensively.
 What is the impact of specific policy choices and interventions on sustainable development at large?